Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 ### Consequences

 This pattern has a big advantage, since it allows the creation of new device models without the need to change the `DeviceAdapter` class.
 However, it may lead to a lot of subclasses of `DeviceAdapter` that can be hard to maintain.
-As it is suppose to have more adapters to a single device model, it is not expected to have the parallel hierarchy problem.
+Since we expect to have multiple adapters for each single device model, we expect that we will not run into the parallel hierarchy problem.

 ---